ibm-cloud-docs/containers/cs_ingress.md

 Now, both URLs resolve to the same domain and are thus both serviced by the same ALB.
 However, because the resource in the staging namespace is registered with the `stage` subdomain, the Ingress ALB correctly routes requests from the `stage.domain.net/app3` URL to only `app3`.

 {: #wildcard_tls}
-The IBM-provided Ingress subdomain wildcard, `*.<cluster_name>.<region>.containers.appdomain.cloud`, is registered by default for your cluster.
+The IBM-provided Ingress subdomain wildcard, `*.<cluster_name>.<globally_unique_account_HASH>-0001.<region>.containers.appdomain.cloud`, is registered by default for your cluster.
 The IBM-provided TLS certificate is a wildcard certificate and can be used for the wildcard subdomain.
 If you want to use a custom domain, you must register the custom domain as a wildcard domain such as `*.custom_domain.net`.
 To use TLS, you must get a wildcard certificate.
 {: note}

 ### Multiple domains within a namespace
 {: #multi-domains}

 Within an individual namespace, you can use one domain to access all the apps in the namespace.
 If you want to use different domains for the apps within an individual namespace, use a wildcard domain.
-When a wildcard domain such as `*.mycluster.us-south.containers.appdomain.cloud` is registered, multiple subdomains all resolve to the same host.
+When a wildcard domain such as `*.mycluster-<hash>-0001.us-south.containers.appdomain.cloud` is registered, multiple subdomains all resolve to the same host.
 Then, you can use one resource to specify multiple subdomain hosts within that resource.
 Alternatively, you can create multiple Ingress resources in the namespace and specify a different subdomain in each Ingress resource.
 {: shortdesc}

 <img src="images/cs_ingress_single_ns_multi_subs.png" width="625" alt="One resource is required per namespace." style="width:625px; border-style: none"/>

-The IBM-provided Ingress subdomain wildcard, `*.<cluster_name>.<region>.containers.appdomain.cloud`, is registered by default for your cluster.
+The IBM-provided Ingress subdomain wildcard, `*.<cluster_name>.<globally_unique_account_HASH>-0001.<region>.containers.appdomain.cloud`, is registered by default for your cluster.
 The IBM-provided TLS certificate is a wildcard certificate and can be used for the wildcard subdomain.
 If you want to use a custom domain, you must register the custom domain as a wildcard domain such as `*.custom_domain.net`.
 To use TLS, you must get a wildcard certificate.
 {: note}

 <br />